hustard/NECSST_FSL/README.md

 - FSL_Minicom: Time check feature is added

 ## Acknowledgment
-This work was supported by IT R&D program MKE/KEIT.
-(No. 10041608, Embedded System Software for New-memory based Smart Device)
+This work was supported by IT R&D program MKE/KEIT (No. 10041608, Embedded System Software for New-memory based Smart Device).